 Mental Health Issues

-Mental health issues can often cause an addiction, but can also become a symptom of an addiction as well.
-When someone struggles with their mental wellbeing, often turning to drugs or alcohol, for instance, can provide them with the daily relief they need from their mental health issues.
+Mental health issues can often cause an addiction, but can also become a symptom of addiction as well.
+When someone struggles with their mental well-being, often turning to drugs or alcohol, for instance, can provide them with the daily relief they need from their mental health issues.

 The environment that you grow up in and surround yourself in can play a hugely influential role in your life.
 With this in mind, if you grow up in a household with addicts, or you surround yourself with peers that use, it’s much more likely that you’ll start using too.